BestTimesToVisit.com Logo

 Taxis

-Taxis are readily available throughout Grenada, especially at the airport, hotels, and in St. George's.
-They are a convenient option for direct travel, especially if you have luggage or are traveling at night.
+Taxis are readily available at the airport, hotels, and in St. George's.
+They are a convenient option, especially for direct travel or when carrying luggage, but come at a higher price point.

 Rental Cars

-Renting a car offers the most freedom and flexibility to explore Grenada at your own pace, allowing you to venture off the beaten path to hidden waterfalls and secluded beaches.
-It's best for those who want to explore beyond the main tourist routes.
+Renting a car offers the most freedom to explore Grenada at your own pace, allowing you to venture to remote beaches and interior rainforests.
+Roads can be narrow and winding, so be prepared for a more adventurous drive.

 Water Taxis (Limited)